How to Improve the Speed of Your PrestaShop Store

 • GTmetrix: offers a more detailed analysis with load waterfall, time per resource and historical comparison.

-• PrestaShop Profiler: a tool integrated in the admin panel that shows the execution time of each module and hook.
+• PrestaShop Profiler: a tool integrated in the administration panel that shows the execution time of each module and hook.

 Always start with the diagnosis.
 Without data, any optimization is a shot in the dark.